RJAttwell/RJAttwell/README.md

 ### Hi there 👋

 I graduated in Aerospace Engineering but have fell in love with the world of programming.
 I'm currently learning web development and my ultimate goal is to become a full stack developer.
+I am currently open to new opportunities.
+My resume can be found here: https://richardattwellresume.tiiny.site/

 🌱 I’m currently learning:
  - React